spglib/spgrep/docs/paper/paper.md

 <!-- Related packages computing characters from eigenvectors -->
 For density functional theory calculations, there are a few packages to compute irreps from Bloch wave functions, including `Irvsp` [@GAO2021107760] and `qeirreps` [@MATSUGATANI2021107948].
-Although these packages do not rely on tabulations of irreps, arbitrary irreps will be obtained within unitary equivalence for multi-dimensional irreps, which undermine a deterministic symmetry-adapted basis.
+Although these packages do not rely on tabulations of irreps, an arbitrary irrep will be obtained within unitary equivalence for multi-dimensional irreps, which undermines a deterministic symmetry-adapted basis.
 On the other hand, `spgrep` provides unique irreps for given space groups through the implementation of a deterministic algorithm in @Neto:a09740.

 <!--